manjunathvustepalli/Round-Two-Test-backend/README.md

 ### `source venv/bin/activate`
 To activate the virtual enviroment
+This command should be run every time before running a project

 ### `pip3 install -r requirements.txt`
 To install all the dependency of the project